The American People Series 20: Die by Faith Ringgold

 The American People Series 20: Die

-Ringgold composed this mural as a reaction to the events leading up to and occurring in 1967,
+Ringgold composed this mural as a reaction to the events leading up to and occurring in 1967, specifically race riots occurring in several cities across America.

-native New York City -, and is currently housed in The Museum of Modern Art in New York City next
+Its composition was inspired by Picasso's Guernica - a painting Ringgold frequented in her native New York City - and is currently housed in The Museum of Modern Art in New York City next to one of his other works.

 The background for the mural is a series of gray panels depicting the sidewalk as a battlefield where Americans fight to maintain or elevate their position in society.